Forward-Facing Car Seats with Harnesses

 Forward-Facing Car Seat Safety Tips

-Children should remain in safety seats
+Children should remain in forward-facing car seats

 There are a variety of seat options:

-Convertible, Forward- facing, Combination Toddler/Booster seats.
+Convertible, Forward- facing, Combination seats.

-Read labels and seat instructions
+Read labels and car seat instructions

 Make sure child is within weight/height limits